 Topical retinoid creams contain a synthetic form of vitamin A which can reduce psoriasis symptoms.
 Though results are slower with retinoids than with steroid creams, retinoids cause fewer side effects.

 Salicylic acid ointment smooths the skin by promoting the shedding of psoriatic scales.
-It is ideal for flare ups on all parts of the body except the head and scalp, because it may weaken hair shafts leading to hair breakage and temporary hair loss.
+It is ideal for flare-ups on all body parts except the head and scalp, because it may weaken hair shafts leading to hair breakage and temporary hair loss.

-Injectable medications called biologics use human or animal proteins to controls the body’s overactive immune response that causes excess cell production.
-These medications are extremely effective, but they also have a considerable list of potential side effects.
+Injectable medications called biologics use human or animal proteins to control the body’s overactive immune response that causes excess cell production.
+These medications are highly effective, but they also have a considerable list of potential side effects.

 Methotrexate and cyclosporine, also used as chemotherapy drugs for cancer and for various forms of arthritis, dramatically clear psoriasis.
 However, they are only used for severe cases due to the associated side effects.